intentmesh/Openlift/README.md

 ---

 OpenLift exists to give technicians, ISPs, and component vendors the same freedom Android gave handset makers—an open, safety-first platform where innovation is decoupled from proprietary hardware. 🚧 Let's build the elevator ecosystem we always wished existed.

+---
+**Disclaimer:** OpenLift is currently a research and reference architecture project.
+The code provided is for experimental and educational purposes only.
+It is not certified for use in safety-critical lift applications.
+Always use certified, redundant safety chains and follow local regulations (ASME A17.1, EN 81) when working with vertical transportation equipment.